-This module provides an introduction to the study of language development.
-There are two goals for this course.
+Course content This module provides an introduction to the study of language development.
+There are three goals for this course.
 The first goal is to introduce students to key findings and central debates in the study of language development.
 The second goal is to provide students with the tools to critically examine the existing literature.
+The third goal is to provide hands-on experience and training in how to conduct research on language development.
 The lectures will provide students with the “big picture”, i.e. central topics are summarized, important studies discussed and open questions outlined.
 In the tutorials, students discuss key studies in detail and reflect on methodologies, results and implications.

 The following topics will be covered:

 5. Theories of language development: Constructivist and mentalist approaches

 7. Language disorders

 The answer must be highly focused and well-structured.

 The answer must show comprehensive knowledge and detailed understanding.

 The answer must show some original interpretation, new links between topics and/or a new approach to a problem.